Home

 Serves: 4

 This recipe is only an occasional treat due to the pre-packaged ingredients.
-But when you're in a rush, it's a vegan entree that always turns out delicious.
+But when you're in a rush, it's an entree that always turns out delicious.

 • 1 1-lb. tube polenta